shamsuddeen0/shamsuddeen/reconn/smb_enum.md

 Checking Access with SMBClient

-If I prefer a manual interaction (like an FTP client):
+If you prefer a manual interaction (like an FTP client):

 ```bash
 # -L lists shares